Bona96/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 * Prototype: int delete_nodeint_at_index(listint_t **head, unsigned int index);
 where index is the index of the node that should be deleted.
 Index starts at 0
 * Returns: 1 if it succeeded, -1 if it failed

+File 100-reverse_listint.c is a function that reverses a linked list.

+File 101-print_listint_safe.c is a function that prints a listint_t linked list, safely.

+File 102-free_listint_safe.c is a function that frees a listint_t list, safely.

+File 103-find_loop.c is a function that finds the loop in a linked list.

+File lists.h is the header file containing all these function prototypes and the data structure listint_t.